Rabbits (web series)

-Rabbits is a 2002 series of eight short horror web films written and directed by David Lynch, although Lynch himself refers to it as a sitcom.
-It depicts three humanoid rabbits played by Scott Coffey, Laura Elena Harring and Naomi Watts in a room.
+Rabbits is a 2002 web series of eight horror episodes created by David Lynch.
+Lynch himself referred to it as a sitcom.
+It depicts three humanoid rabbits, played by Scott Coffey, Laura Elena Harring and Naomi Watts, in a room.
 Their disjointed conversations are interrupted by a laugh track.
 Rabbits is presented with the tagline "In a nameless city deluged by a continuous rain... three rabbits live with a fearful mystery".

-Originally consisting of a series of eight short episodes shown exclusively on Lynch's website, Rabbits is no longer available there.
-The films are now only available on DVD in the "Lime Green Set" collection of Lynch's films, in a re-edited four-episode version.
-The set also does not contain episode three.
-As of 2020, Lynch has been occasionally uploading the original episodes to YouTube.
-In addition, the setting and some footage of the rabbits are reused in Lynch's Inland Empire.
+Originally consisting of a series of eight digitally-filmed episodes shown exclusively on Lynch's website, Rabbits is no longer available there.
+The films are now only available on DVD in the "Lime Green Set" collection of Lynch's films, in a re-edited four-episode version that does not contain episode three.
+As of 2020, Lynch had been occasionally uploading the original episodes to YouTube.

+The set and some footage of the Rabbits were reused in Lynch's 2006 feature film Inland Empire.

 Description

 Rabbits takes place entirely within a single box set representing the living room of a house.
 Within the set, three humanoid rabbits enter, exit, and converse.
-One, Jack, is male and wears a smart suit.
-The other two, Suzie and Jane, are female, one of whom wears a dress, the other a dressing gown.
+One, Jack, is male and wears a dark-colour suit.
+The other two, Suzie and Jane, are female; the latter wears a dress, the first, a dressing gown, both being of pink hues.

 The audience watches from about the position of a television set.

 In each episode, the rabbits converse in apparent non sequiturs.
-The lines evoke mystery, and include "Were you blonde?", "Something's wrong", "I wonder who I will be", "I only wish they would go somewhere", "It had something to do with the telling of time", and "no one must find out about this".
+The lines evoke mystery, and include the following: "Were you blonde?", "Something's wrong.", "I only wish they would go somewhere.", "It had something to do with the telling of time.", and "No one must find out about this."
 The disordered but seemingly related lines the rabbits speak suggest that the dialogue could be pieced together into sensible conversations, but concrete interpretations are elusive.

 Some of the rabbits' lines are punctuated by a seemingly random laugh track, as if being filmed before a live audience.
 In addition, whenever one of the rabbits enters the room, the unseen audience whoops and applauds at great length, much like in a sitcom.
 The rabbits themselves, however, remain serious throughout.

-In some episodes, mysterious events take place, including the appearance of a burning hole in the wall and the intrusion of a strange, demonic voice coupled with sinister red lighting.
-Three episodes involve a solo performance by one rabbit, in which they recite strange poetry, as if performing a demonic ritual.
+In some episodes, mysterious events take place, including the appearance of a burning hole in the wall and the intrusion of a deep voice coming from a disfigured face projected on the back wall, suspended in a sinister red light.
+Three episodes involve a solo performance by one rabbit, in which he or she recites or sings an enigmatic text, as if performing a ritual.

 The rabbits receive a telephone call at one point, and later, at the climax of the series, a knock is heard at the door.
 When the door is opened, a loud scream is heard and the image is distorted.
-After the door closes, Jack says it was the man in the green coat.
-The last episode concludes with the rabbits huddled together on the couch and Jane saying "I wonder who I will be."
+After the door closes, Jack says that it was "the man in the green suit".
+The last episode concludes with the rabbits huddled together on the couch and Jane saying: "I wonder who I will be."